All Episodes

 Warning: Armed Women! with Dr. Sarah Burdett

-Dr. Sarah Burdett returns to discuss arms-bearing women on the British stage during the Age of Revolution and her book The Arms-Bearing Woman and British Theatre, 1789–1815.
+Returning guest Dr. Sarah Burdett discusses arms-bearing women on the British stage during the Age of Revolution, and her book on the subject.

 ▶ Listen